*** If you’d like a signed copy of The Mathematicians’ Library get in touch! ***

 In order of preference:

-- If you buy from Amazon, please use my referral link: amzn.to/3Zi40k0
+- If you must buy from Amazon, please do so via my affiliate link

 Dedication